Xion/gisht.py/README.rst

     alias gisht='/usr/local/gisht/bin/gisht.py'

-A more convenient installation procedure will be likely offered in the future.
+The automatic installation script essentially does all of the above.

 Usage